Gargilohia/Gargilohia/README.md

 - Cranking out **APIs** 🔗
 - Battling some wild **layout bugs** 🐞

 Lately, I've been diving head-first into the world of **AI** (yes, the fancy stuff).
 Specifically, I've worked with **Generative AI** and meddled with **Azure's AI development suite**.
 I even built a **RAG system** at work!
-If you want the juicy details, I’ll accept bribes in the form of cheesecakes from Magnolia 🍰.
+If you want the juicy details, you will have to catch me when I am in my best mood 🍰.

 ## What I bring to the table:
 - Endured more than **8-hour workdays** at a desk job ⌨️